Prospective Students

 2. Statement of Purpose and Personal History Statement and Diversity

 The Personal History Statement provides an opportunity for applicants to tell the Admissions Committee something about their unique backgrounds and personal histories.
 It may include information about other pursuits and interests of the applicant.
-It may give some details about any obstacles or disadvantages the applicant had to overcome, or inspiration for their pursuit of a graduate degree.
+It may give some details about any obstacles or disadvantages the applicant has had to overcome, or the inspiration for their pursuit of a graduate degree.

 3. Three Letters of Recommendation